Configuring Additional Settings for a

 82: DHCP Option 82 allows a DHCP relay agent to

-Toggle the DHCP Option 82 switch to ON to
+Toggle the DHCP Option 82 switch on to enable this feature.

 sub-options: